Skip to main content

 £1000

-The RDC Foundation awards grants to support young people under the age of 21 in recreational and leisure activities so as to develop their mental, physical and moral capabilities so that they grow to full maturity as individuals and members of society.
+The RDC Foundation awards grants to support young people under the age of 21 in recreational and leisure activities to develop their mental, physical and moral capabilities so that they grow to full maturity as individuals and members of society.

 Find out more about the RDC Foundation